 We needed a place to hang our laundry, and we found a multi-purpose shelf at IKEA that had a rack for our laundry, a space for our shoes, and hooks that could hold a step stool.
 We also consolidated our hangers and limited them to black plastic hangers for Matt’s polo shirts and black velvet hangers for everything else.
 We hung the shelf as close to the insulated garage door as possible to give the overhead cabinets room to open.
 We also purchased a slouchy cloth basket from target that fits snugly between the overhead cabinets and the washer and dryer shelf.
 It holds at-home dry cleaning items and clothes pins.

 The next step for clutter management was to corral the items we use daily, keeping them easily accessible.
-We purchased three cloth-lined baskets from Home Goods that fit perfectly over the cabinet to the side of the dryer.
+We purchased three cloth-lined baskets from Home Goods that fit perfectly over the storage cabinet to the side of the dryer.
 We store delicates bags and collapsible laundry hampers in the one closest to the washer and dryer.
 Athletic gear, hats, and gloves go in the middle basket.
 And flashlights, strobes, and emergency lighting fit neatly in the basket closest to the door.
 All items look neat and tidy in the baskets and are easily accessible.
 We finally added a charging station with the help of a professional electrician like Asbury Electric to keep our electronics handy as we walk out the door in the morning.